Database Lab is used to boost software development and testing processes via enabling ultra-fast provisioning of databases of any size.

 Reconnect to the clone:

-Now check the database objects you've dropped or partially deleted – everything should be as when we started.
+Now check the database objects you've dropped or partially deleted – everything should be the same as when we started.

 For more, see the full client CLI reference.